 We are greatly indebted to His Holiness the Dalai Lama for coming to Northern Ireland in October 2000, November 2005, April 2013, and September 2017, as a guest of the Children in Crossfire.
-On one of his visits, addressing an audience in Derry, the Noble Peace Laureate said, “Our goal should be a century of peace, a century of dialogue based on a sense of oneness of seven billion human beings.”.
+During one of his visits, when addressing an audience in Derry, the Noble Peace Laureate said, “Our goal should be a century of peace, a century of dialogue based on a sense of oneness of seven billion human beings.”.

 The promotion of interfaith dialogue has always been core to the actives of Jampa Ling Northern Ireland.
 We are represented on the Executive Committee of Northern Ireland Inter-Faith Forum.
 This organisation facilitates dialogue and understanding among different religious traditions and is the only fully operational multi-faith association that functions across Northern Ireland.
 Ven.
-Rinpoche is also the Buddhist President on the Dublin Inter Religious Council, chaired by the Archbishop of Dublin, Diarmuid Martin.
+Rinpoche is also the Buddhist President of the Dublin Inter Religious Council, chaired by the Archbishop of Dublin, Diarmuid Martin.